 I have struggled with depression my entire life.
 My first bout was as a young child, 5 or 6.
 Back in the late 60’s, no one looked for signs of trauma or mental illness in children.
-My homelife was unstable, wracked with alcoholism and anger, which, while rarely directed at me, nevertheless seemed to me to be all my fault.
-As an adopted child, I lived in fear of being “sent back.”
-To what, II had no idea.
-I had been adopted when I was old enough to speak but too young to recollect.
+My homelife was unstable, wracked with alcoholism and anger, which, while not always directed at me, nevertheless seemed to me to be all my fault.
+As an adopted child, I lived in fear of being sent back.
+To what, I had no idea.
+I had been adopted when I was old enough to speak, but too young to recollect.
 As a girl, I would listen at the door of my room for hints that my parents were making arrangements for my removal.
 These were my childish imaginings.
 My parents never threatened or alluded to such a betrayal.
 Nor did I ever voice the terrors that woke me at night for fear that discovery would force their hand, so there was no way for them to assuage my paranoia and deep sadness.

-Thus it grew over the years, sullen and silent as a teenager, rebelliously as a 20-something.
+Thus it grew over the years, sullen and silently as a teenager, rebelliously as a 20-something.
 I gathered to me relationships with people who confirmed my unworthiness.
 I sought experiences that would help me to justify my existence.
-The outward face of Sister Margaret, shy, church-going innocent, belied the angry, desolate soul that cannabalized itself in quiet hours.
-It would take decades to exorcise that demon, and surrender the rage and hopelessness, overcome the ineffable worthlessness of my being.
+The outward face of Sister Margaret, shy, church-going, innocent, belied the angry, desolate soul that cannibalized itself in quiet hours.
+It would take decades to exorcise that demon and surrender the rage and hopelessness, to overcome the ineffable worthlessness of my being.

-It’s like walking around in a cylindel made of wavy glass blocks.
-You know the ones that populated 80’s kitchens, clear but warped, light comes in difracted and indistinct.
+It’s like walking around in a cylinder made of wavy glass blocks.
+You know, the ones that populated 80’s kitchens, clear but warped, light comes in diffracted and indistinct.
 You can see the people outside; their voices float down from the open roof – we wouldn’t want to be protected from the rain in our funk after all! – but they do not penetrate.
 They do not sing to me.

 It has been several years since I’ve fallen into the well.
 I have from time to time caught sight of the walls forming in the periphery of my gaze.
 At such times, there are warnings that allow me to make choices that kick down the upper bricks.
-It’s rare for one to spring up fully formed anymore, but it has recently with staggering force.
-Worse still, you realize you’re not nearly as evolved as you had thought you were.
+It’s rare for one to spring up fully-formed anymore, but it has recently and with staggering force.
+The worst part is that you realize you’re not nearly as evolved as you had thought you were.
 How dangerous to let those thoughts take hold.
 How much more dangerous to fail to examine them from a distance and thus fail to grow.